dirigeants/klasa/guides/Getting Started/GettingStarted.md

 ### Using Klasa

-Create a file called `app.js` (or whatever you prefer) which will initiate and configure Klasa.
+Create a file called `app.js` (or whatever name you prefer) which will initiate and configure Klasa.

 ```javascript
 const { Client } = require('klasa');